4 survey takeaways that retailers need to know this holiday season

-Your ecommerce website or app is a complex organism.
+Your ecommerce website is a complex organism.
 Bugs, glitches, and otherwise imperfect experiences happen, and you can’t address every single one of them at once.
 You need to prioritize based on impact.

-With that in mind, we asked consumers which common issues they find the most frustrating when shopping online.
+With that in mind, we asked consumers which common site issues they find the most frustrating when shopping online.
 Here’s a list of the top five issues that frustrate shoppers to determine which fixes should be at the top of your to-do list.
-In short, teams should focus on fixing shopping cart concerns.

 Need more guidance?
 Here are five ways to improve your ecommerce experience.